Skip to main content

 Biography

-In addition to his research and teaching, Prof. Raven is the author of a forthcoming book aimed at introducing first-year college students to atomic and quantum physics without requiring a background in calculus or physics.
+In addition to his research and teaching, Prof. Raven is the author of a book aimed at introducing first-year college students to atomic and quantum physics without requiring a background in calculus or physics.

 Funding